SCENE 01 / HELICOPTER FILMING

 How far in advance should we book helicopter filming?

-We recommend 4-6 weeks minimum for helicopter operations in Peru to allow time for DGAC authorizations and MinCultura archaeological permits.
-Shoots at Machu Picchu, Nazca Lines, or in Manu National Park typically need longer lead times.
+We recommend at least 4-6 weeks for helicopter work in Peru.
+That allows time for DGAC sign-off and MinCultura heritage permits.
+Shoots at Machu Picchu, the Nazca Lines, or Manu National Park often need longer lead times.

 Related Services